-The 2nd edition of the “European Shallow Geothermal Energy Days” will take place on 4th, 9th and 11th December 2020.
-It will connect policy makers, scientists, and professionals to discuss ways to boost the market uptake of geothermal heat pumps and underground thermal energy storage.
+The 2nd edition of the “European Shallow Geothermal Energy Days” took place on 4th, 9th and 11th December 2020.
+It connected policy makers, scientists, and professionals to discuss ways to boost the market uptake of geothermal heat pumps and underground thermal energy storage.

 Friday 4th December – 10:00 to 12:00 CET

 Policy and market session: Seize the Renovation Wave to decarbonise heating and cooling